LinkWellNodes/Documentation/docs/services/Development-Services.md

 For any customers looking to utilize our infrastructure for custom data, we offer free smart contract development services (with some exceptions).
 To get you started, we'll provide you with a custom **consumer contract** (smart contract) that receives your required data.

-Please feel free to reach out to us via our [onboarding form](https://linkwellnodes.io/Getting-Started.html) with the specific details of your request.
+Please feel free to reach out to us via our [request survey](https://linkwellnodes.io/Getting-Started.html) with the specific details of your request.

 ### Miscellaneous development